sile-typesetter/sile/documentation/c13-markdown.md

 contrived way to obtain a bold text, but you get the underlying idea.

 This logic is implemented in the `\autodoc:command{\markdown:custom-style:hook}`{=sile}
 command.
-Package or class designers may override this hook to support any other other styling mechanism they may have or want.
-But basically, this is one of the way to use SILE commands in Markdown.
+Package or class designers may override this hook to support any other styling mechanism they may have or want.
+But basically, this is one of the ways to use SILE commands in Markdown.
 While you could invoke _any_ SILE command with this feature, we recommend, though, to restrict it to styling.
 You will see, further below, another more powerful way to leverage Markdown with SILE’s full processing capabilities.